escofresco/its-a-match/README.md

 * *Theorem 2* It assigns every woman her best possible husband.
 * *Theorem 3* It assigns every man his worst possible wife.

-This algorithm arranges [simultaneously optimal marriages for women and simultaneously suboptimal marriages for men](https://youtu.be/LtTV6rIxhdo?t=331), leading to an interesting property. **It's far better to propose than to be proposed to!**
+This algorithm arranges [simultaneously optimal marriages for women and simultaneously suboptimal marriages for men](https://youtu.be/LtTV6rIxhdo?t=331), leading to an interesting property; **It's far better to propose than to be proposed to!**

+### Roommates

+### College